abdel-habib/Multi-Task-Attention-Based-Semi-Supervised-Learning-for-Medical-Image-Segmentation/README.md

-#### This is an unofficial repository for "Multi-Task Attention-Based Semi-Supervised Learning for Medical Image Segmentation" implementation.
-It contains some modifications that were fixed to fit our own task.
+This is an unofficial repository for "Multi-Task Attention-Based Semi-Supervised Learning for Medical Image Segmentation" implementation.
+It contains some modifications that were made to fit our own task.
 ________________________________________________________________________________________________________________________________________________________________________________________________
 # MASSL-segmentation-framework